Southern

 By mere supineness, the people of the South

-profits.
-We have yielded them the manufacturing business, in all its
+We have yielded them the manufacturing business, in all its departments,

-departments, without an effort, until recently, to become manufacturers
+without an effort, until recently, to become manufacturers ourselves.
+We have

-strange that they have “merchant princes”, dwelling in gorgeous palaces and reveling
+have “merchant princes”, dwelling in gorgeous palaces and reveling on luxuries

-on luxuries transcending the luxurious appliances of the East!
-How could it be
+transcending the luxurious appliances of the East!
+How could it be otherwise?

-otherwise?
-New York city, like a mighty queen of
+New York city, like a mighty queen of commerce, sits

-commerce, sits proudly upon her island throne, sparkling in jewels and waving
+proudly upon her island throne, sparkling in jewels and waving an undisputed

-an undisputed commercial scepter over the South.
-By ways of her railways and
+commercial scepter over the South.
+By ways of her railways and navigable

-navigable streams, she sends out her long arms to the extreme South; and, with
+streams, she sends out her long arms to the extreme South; and, with avidity

-avidity rarely equaled, grasps out gains and transfers them to herself – taxing
+rarely equaled, grasps out gains and transfers them to herself – taxing us at

 destroying us.